Publications

 2022

-- IEEELarge-Scale Knowledge Synthesis and Complex Information Retrieval from Biomedical DocumentsShreya Saxena, Raj Sangani, Siva Prasad, and 4 more authorsDec 2022
+- IEEE Big DataLarge-Scale Knowledge Synthesis and Complex Information Retrieval from Biomedical DocumentsShreya Saxena, Raj Sangani, Siva Prasad, and 4 more authorsDec 2022

 Recent advances in the healthcare industry have led to an abundance of unstructured data, making it challenging to perform tasks such as efficient and accurate information retrieval at scale.
 Our work offers an all-in-one scalable solution for extracting and exploring complex information from large-scale research documents, which would otherwise be tedious.
 First, we briefly explain our knowledge synthesis process to extract helpful information from unstructured text data of research documents.
 Then, on top of the knowledge extracted from the documents, we perform complex information retrieval using three major components- Paragraph Retrieval, Triplet Retrieval from Knowledge Graphs, and Complex Question Answering (QA).
 These components combine lexical and semantic-based methods to retrieve paragraphs and triplets and perform faceted refinement for filtering these search results.
 The complexity of biomedical queries and documents necessitates using a QA system capable of handling queries more complex than factoid queries, which we evaluate qualitatively on the COVID-19 Open Research Dataset (CORD-19) to demonstrate the effectiveness and value- add.